Showing 1 - 1 OF 1

 For dates and times call the Military/Airman and Family Readiness Center at 662-434-2790 or DSN 312-742-2790.

-The Installation Voting Assistance Office is located in the Military and Family Readiness Center Building 1114 and can help you fill in and mail your voting materials if you need the assistance.
-Contact your Voting Assistance Officers at DSN 742-2701/2790 or commercial 662-434-2701/2790 or email firstname.lastname@example.org.
+The Installation Voting Assistance Office is located in the Military and Family Readiness Center Building 1114 and can help you fill in and mail your voting materials should you require assistance.
+Contact your Voting Assistance Officers at DSN 742-2701/2790 or commercial 662-434-2701/2790 or email email@example.com.

 Your Installation Voting Assistance Office is here to help you exercise the very right you protect - your right to vote.
 We can help you register to vote, request an absentee ballot and notify your local election officials back home of a change of address.
 The information below is provided for you as you get ready to transition and are thinking of what you must do before and after you make that change in assignment, deploy, separate or retire.